 Shelter in a Pack is our toolkit for churches setting up new shelters.
 This is now provided as part of our package of support to new shelter projects.

+To see if there's already a shelter in your area that could use support, see our Housing Justice shelter map.
 To find out more about starting a shelter project and to contact to one of our expert Shelter co-ordinators please click here.

 SWEP is an emergency humanitarian response to extreme weather, intended to be activated at short notice, and to alleviate the health impacts of such conditions.
 This primarily takes the form of shelter or short-term accommodation.Read more